ruggeri/tech-notes/courses/recommended-online-courses.md

 ## Notes

 I went through all Coursera, Udacity courses on 2016-03-17.
+I double checked on 2016-03-21; I added a few more.
 OCW doesn't have problem sets like these do, and I don't think Edx does either.

 The plan I set out below should cover enough AI stuff; if I want to go further, I think it would be a matter of getting a job in that.